jgschmitz/BELL_Curve_cisco/README.md

-# Bell Curve for Cisco
+# Bell Curve for Cisco for Marco Wu
 Simplified runbook to simulate a bell curve in MongoDB Atlas Charts by preprocessing data in MongoDB

 Bell Curve Simulation Runbook